-- responsibility income - reflecting the Partner's sustained contribution and responsibilities; - performance income - reflecting how a Partner and the team(s) performed; and - Equity unit income - reflecting the overall profitability of PwC Nigeria.
+- responsibility income - reflecting the Partner's sustained contribution and responsibilities;

+- performance income - reflecting how a Partner and their team(s) has performed; and - equity unit income - reflecting the overall profitability of PwC Kenya.

 Each Partner's performance income is determined by assessing achievements against an individually-tailored balanced scorecard of objectives, based on the Partner's role and responsibilities.
-There is transparency among the Partners over the total income allocated to each individual.